Collaborative partnership: Challenges and barriers of collaborative partnership

+Tensions can also exist as a result of the one-way nature of a resource flow, where the organization providing more resources typically has more power and agency in the relationship.
+This results in an inherent power dynamic among collaborative partnerships, bringing up the question of whether partnerships can truly overcome unequal power relations at all.

+Themes surrounding inclusivity can also be a major challenge to partnership.
+By accidentally or even purposefully excluding marginalized groups from decision-making conversations, partnerships can miss out on the opportunity to more creatively define and tackle local issues.

 Industry

 Business

 Collaborative partnerships in business benefit from the close, trusting relationships between partners.
 Network strength and openness create profit amongst businesses that have created trust between them.
 Collaborative partnerships between businesses generate higher levels of productivity and revenue when there is stable, bidirectional communication between parties.
 These partnerships develop into longstanding practices and relationships that can extend beyond the length of a single project.